 Yewande has been awarded the U.K. Society of Public Health Engineers’ Young Engineer of the Year.
 She won the U.K. Young Woman Engineer of the Year (Institute of Engineering & Technology) and has been honoured with the Exceptional Achiever Award by the Association for Black Engineers (AFBE-UK) and the Association of Consultancy and Engineering, U.K. (ACE).
 She has been named one of the UK’s top 35 women under the age of 35 by Management Today and was awarded PRECIOUS AWARDS Outstanding Woman in STEM award.

 She sits on the Board of Trustees of the Institution of Engineering and Technology.
 She is on the Royal Academy of Engineering Africa CATALYST Steering Committee and is a Visiting Professor at the University of Westminster.
-She has recently joined the Executive Governing Body at the University of Warwick.
+She has recently joined Council at the University of Warwick.

 Yewande has presented television programs for Discovery Channel, Channel 4, Yesterday TV and CBBC.